plukacs/lab-governance/README.md

 ## Domain: other Company-Wide policies (mandatory by default for all roles and circles)

 ##### Policy: Calendar and meetings
 Share your private calendar free-busy status publicly (or with everyone in the ContactSheet).
 Keep your private calendar free-busy status for work hours up to date.
 Pay extra attention to mark full-day events as "busy" if you're not available.
-Have your calendar email address at "Personal data + Contact" sheet.
+Have your calendar email address at "Personal data + Contact sheet" sheet: https://goo.gl/NTI6Dl

 ##### Policy: Personal data + Contact sheet
 Keep it uptodate and notify Admin role in case of any change. https://goo.gl/NTI6Dl